JKnivesworthy/hometo64/README.md

 > - Your configured **Auto-Stop timeout** is reached (default: 2 hours)
 > - Home Assistant is restarted
 >
-> The C64 does not need to be on for HA to attempt writes — press **Stop RAM Writes** whenever you are done with the dashboard to avoid unnecessary network traffic to your Ultimate cartridge.
+> The C64 does not need to be on for HA to attempt writes — press **Stop RAM Writes** whenever you are done with the dashboard to avoid unnecessary network traffic to your Commodore.

 ## Usage